altenwald/jsx/README.md

-    erlang datetime tuples (`{{Year, Month, Day}, {Hour, Min, Sec}}`) as returned from `erlang:localtime/0` are automatically encoded as [iso8601][iso8601] strings and are assumed to be UTC time. no conversion is attempted of json [iso8601][iso8601] strings in decoded json
+    erlang datetime tuples (`{{Year, Month, Day}, {Hour, Min, Sec}}`) as returned from `erlang:localtime/0` are automatically encoded as [iso8601][iso8601] strings and are assumed to be UTC time. no conversion is attempted of json [iso8601][iso8601] strings in decoded json.
+    If you want use other format in the output of the datetime value use in the config options [{format_date, {Format, Order}}], where Format is a string representing the format that the datetime will be printed and order is the order of the values to be printed, example: `[{format_date, {"~2..0w-~2..0w-~4..0w ~2..0w:~2..0w:~2..0w", [month, day, year, hour, minute, second]}}])`, this will print: `"01-20-2016 17:38:59"`.
+The Order only supports [ month, day, year, hour, minute, second ] list.

 ### incomplete input ###